shelkelly/Employee-Manager/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 >This is a system that allows you to quickly enter employee, role and department data.
 It also allows you to view all data within specified tables.
-If an employee changes their role within the company, then this program will also take you through the steps to update their information.
+If an employee changes their role within the company, or is under different management, then this program will also take you through the steps to update their information.
+A search by manager ID function is also available for use.

 ## Table of Contents
 >